Welcome to the home of the Summer's End Festival - the UK's longest-running Progressive Rock festival.

 London band will be continuing their growing reputation as a live band in 2015 following their 2006 debut Awake and Dreaming and last year's long-awaited follow up Land of Shadows , which saw them tour for the first time as a fully fledged 5 piece.

-The Summer's End Festival 2014 would like to offer sincere thanks to army of people who have helped to make the festival happen, including
+The Summer's End Festival would like to offer sincere thanks to army of people who help to make the festival happen: you know who you are :)

-Special thanks to Chris and the team at Headstock (Ibanez UK distribution), JRS Lighting, Lydney Music School and the guys at Protech.
+Special thanks to Simon and the team at Headstock for providing Laney amplification for the festival , JRS Lighting, Lydney Music School and the team at Chepstow Drill Hall.